MathiasLengler/sqlite-raft/Roadmap.md

   - Map/Reduce query
     - quite complex
     - makes use of replication
-    - At specific commit index?
+    - At specific commit index
   - Talk to multiple nodes
     - Avoid redirected traffic when proposing to a follower